-Hua Hin is very easy to get to from Bangkok.
-There are daily trains from Bangkok's Hua Lumpong Station that take about three hours.
-There are also multiple government buses (small, mini-busses) that leave every day from Bangkok's Southern Bus Terminal and from Victory Monument.
-All travel options are very affordable.
+Hua Hin is very easy and affordable to get to from Bangkok.
+There are daily trains from Bangkok's Hua Lumpong Station that take about three hours, and there are also multiple government buses (small, mini-busses) that leave every day from Bangkok's Southern Bus Terminal and from Victory Monument.

 Where to Stay